Parsl/parsl/docs/quickstart.rst

 which places the executor on a system with a `"Launcher" <#launchers>`_.
 Task execution is brokered by a `"Data Flow Kernel" <#benefits-of-a-data-flow-kernel>`_ that runs on your local system.

-We describe these components briefly here, and link to the parts of the `User Guide <userguide/index.html>`_ where you learn more.
+We describe these components briefly here, and link to more details in the `User Guide <userguide/index.html>`_.

 Application Types
 ^^^^^^^^^^^^^^^^^